 Design Features That Affect Load Capacity

 Number of channels.
-Another design feature that affects the load rating of a cable protector is the number of channels a cable protector has.
+A cable protector's load rating is also affected by the number of channels it has.
 The effect that the number of channels has on a cable protector’s load rating depends on the size of the channel itself, the thickness of the ribs that separate the channels, and whether the channel is occupied with a cable or hose.
-As with other design features, the number of channels should be considered as one factor among many that affects the overall load rating of a cable protector.
+As with other design features, the number of channels should be considered as one factor among many that affect the overall load rating of a cable protector.

 Width/height of the channels.
 The height of a channel refers to the space between the base of a cable protector and the lid, while the width refers to the space between the channels of the cable protector.
 Some cable protectors have a relatively low profile, while others—like the2-Channel Heavy-Duty Linebacker®—have much larger channels that are designed for cables with a greater outside diameter.
 As the height or width of a channel increases, the amount of empty space in a channel also increases, causing the overall load rating of a cable protector to decrease.
 One way that cable protectors counteract the decrease in load rating due to large channels is to increase the thickness of the channel rib or even incorporate steel inserts in some cases.

 It is important to note that product testing of a cable protector’s load rating is conducted using an empty cable protector devoid of cables or hoses.
 The stated load rating, therefore, of any cable protector is made with reference to empty channels.
 This ensures that any correctly sized cable or hose placed into the channels of a cable protector would be protected as long as users adhere to the stated load ratings.